I just can't quit you

 When I talk about immutable collections and immutable objects being thread-safe, what do I really mean by that?

 Part of what makes traditional multithreaded programming so difficult is that you never have truly accurate information about the state of things.
-If you ask a list "are you empty?" and the list says "no", you . . .
+If you ask a list "are you empty?" and the list says . . .

 simple but easy